MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

     // root CA/self signed certificate thumbprint from the raw certificate data and
     // validate the thumbprint against the host app trusted certificate list.

-    // Return true if it exist in host app certificate trusted list, otherwise return false. return true;
+    // Finally, return true if it exists in the host app's certificate trusted list, or otherwise return false. return true;
 }